San Diego Diagnostic Service - Why A Diagnostic Charge?

 Many people believe that their car can be connected to a diagnostic machine and it will tell us what is wrong with the vehicle.
 This is not entirely true.
-In reality, we have a variety of diagnostic equipment that communicate with the computers on your vehicle.
+In reality, we have a variety of diagnostic equipment that communicate with computers in your vehicle.
 This provides us valuable data to guide us through the diagnostic process.
 Unfortunately, many times the data is vague or generic.
-On 1996 and later vehicles, the vehicles on board computer can provide significant amounts of data, but not definitive answers.
-On 1995 and earlier, there is very limited data making it more labor intensive to figure out what is wrong.
+In 1996 and later vehicles, the vehicles onboard computer can provide significant amounts of data, but no definitive answers.
+In 1995 and earlier, there is very limited data making it more labor-intensive to figure out what is wrong.

 • Talk to the customer to get the most detailed information about the complaint and review records from previous repairs.

 • Check databases for recalls and/or technical service bulletins, etc.

 • Visual inspection of suspected areas on the vehicle.